 Domain Authority is a scoring system developed by Moz.com.
-It determines how high your website will rank on search engines like Google, and the higher the Domain Authority score result in a greater potential rank, scores range from 1 to 100.
+It determines how high your website will rank on search engines like Google.
+The higher the Domain Authority score result in a greater potential rank, scores range from 1 to 100.

 To view what a certain website’s Domain Authority Score is, numerous SEO tools provide access to it.
-One being MozBar (a Google Chrome add-on) as well as other SEO tools that are available with a simple Google search.
+One being MozBar (a Google Chrome add-on).

 Scores go up to 100 from 1 and is calculated on the popularity of your website.
 As a site gains popularity, it becomes harder to move up in levels.
 Going from 10 to 20 is much easier than going from 80 to 90.